bsmt/moron_rrf/README.md

 # Moron

-A mostly from-scratch Voron 2.4 configuration for RepRapFirmware 3.3 or newer.
+A mostly from-scratch Voron 2.4 configuration for *RepRapFirmware 3.4 or newer*.
-It takes advantage of RRF 3.4's new GCode meta commands, which lets us write cleaner code and helps streamline procedures.
 There is still a good amount of influence and inspiration taken from prior configurations.

-Features:
+But, we try to integrate everything into a more cohesive config layout.
+It makes heavy use of RRF 3.3's new GCode meta commands, which lets us write cleaner code and helps streamline procedures.

+## Features
 * Configuration via variables in a single settings.g file.
 You don't have to dig through and edit every file to support your printer, unless you want to change the specific behavior of a procedure.
+* "Native" support for Klicky probes with automatic Z offset calibration (auto-z).

+## Status

+All of the core features are working fine.
+I've been using this config exclusively for about two months now.
+It can definitely be polished further, and could use some quality of life improvements.
+But, I think it is still a lot easier to work with than other Voron RRF config's I've used in the past.

-## TODO:
+## TODO

 * make move speeds more consistent
 * fix stall detection